Our France vacations

 Our top France vacations

 From €450 to €10804 days ex flights

 Experience real French culture while relaxing mindfully...

-Best time to go to France
+Best time to go on vacation to France

 The best time to visit France depends on what you want to do when you’re there.
 November to April is the winter season: the optimum time for skiing and snowshoeing.
 Late May and June are France’s spring, a temperate time for walking when the spring flowers are in full bloom – the Pyrenees alone has 800 different species of orchid.
 Refuge trekking across lofty terrain reaches fever pitch in mid-July, when the snow has cleared and the risk of avalanches is minimal.
 If you’re heading to the coast, May to July are your best bet.
-Read more about the best time to go to France.

 Map & highlightsFrance’s wares are laid out attractively all over the map, like goods on a Provencal market stall.
 Indeed Provence is one of the best, sunniest places to go, its Cote d’Azur still seen as the most glamorous place in France outside Paris – at least in summer.
 In winter, anyone who’s anyone is in the Alps.
 The French Alps are famous for enormous snow-clad mountains – none bigger than Mont Blanc.
 If you’d rather be off the beaten track, consider Dordogne, the landlocked department in the south-west that’s synonymous with bucolic beauty.
 Then again, some think that there’s nowhere more beautiful than Corsica, France’s largest Mediterranean island.

 This underrated and exquisite island is a wild outpost with an independent spirit that runs deep.
 The landscape proffers an eclectic mix, with a mountainous spine and sweeping rocky coastline which is crisscrossed with extraordinary walking trails.
 And 'Corse' sailing is the finest.
 See our Corsica guide for more details.